Mesnage-Org/pgfinder/docs/usage.md

 ![JupyterLite Explicit Version](img/jupyter_lite_pgfinder_notebook_explicit_version.png)

-You can now  _Kernel > Restart Kernel and Run All Cells_ and the features in the candidate release will be run.
+You can now restart the kernel (_Kernel > Restart Kernel and Run All Cells_) and run your analysis and the features in the candidate release will be run.

 ## Command Line